jonahar/lightning-systemic-attack/README.md

 │   └── ...
 └── ln (this repo)
     ├── conf
-    ├── lightning-dirs
     ├── py
+    ├── sh
-    └── sh
+    └── topologies
 ```

 The paths of `lab` and `ln` should be set in the variables `LAB` and `LN` respectively.
 `LN/sh` should be added to `PATH`.

 ## Where to start
-`setup-env` is the recommended entry point.
-It creates a complete setup of bitcoin and
-lightning nodes ready for interaction.
-Run `setup-env --help` to see more details and options.
+Two main interesting entry points are `setup-env` and `lightning_commands_generator.py`.
+`setup-env` is good for starting an interactive session - it starts all bitcoin/lightning nodes
+and create channels, so we can start sending commands.
+It generates all the required code
+using the `lightning_commands_generator.py`.
+`lightning_commands_generator` can generate bash commands to start nodes, open channels,
+make payments between nodes, execute the attack, dump simulation data and more.
+Its purpose
+is the automate the process of setting up the environment and to easily and quickly simulate
+our attacks.